Kentucky Kingdom: Rapid growth

-In late 1990, Kentucky Kingdom announced plans to build a water park that was projected to open in either the summer of 1991 or April 1992.
-In the next year, the park revealed more details about the planned water park, including that it would be 6-acres, named Ocean Avenue, it would open in 1992, and have a separate admission cost of $4 to $6.
-In 1991 The Quake, which was the first Vekoma Waikki Wave to open in North America, opened.
-It was announced in October of the same year that all profits from the 1991 season would be invested into the water park's development.
-The name was later changed to Ocean Paradise, however the name was changed for a third time to Hurricane Bay, which was the planned name for the water park's wave pool.
-Hurricane Bay opened in 1992, as a water park with no separate admission fee from Kentucky Kingdom.
-Other additions in 1992 included a $2.6 million, 150-foot-tall Ferris wheel called the Giant Wheel.
-The following year a new slide complex opened in Hurricane Bay featuring four different slides.
-In 1994, the park opened Mile High Falls, the then world's tallest shoot-the-chute water ride.
+In late 1990, Kentucky Kingdom announced plans to build a water park, projected to open by either the summer of 1991 or spring of 1992.
+In 1991, the park revealed more details about the proposed water park, notably that it would span six acres (2.43 ha), be named 'Ocean Avenue', open in 1992, and require a separate admission cost of $4 to $6.
+Additionally, 1991 also saw the opening of 'The Quake', the first Vekoma Waikiki Wave to open in North America.
+It was announced in October of the same year that all profits from the 1991 season would be invested into the waterpark's development.
+The name was later changed to 'Ocean Paradise', and was changed for a third time to 'Hurricane Bay' (which was the planned name for the park's wave pool).
+Hurricane Bay opened in 1992 as an extension of the Kentucky Kingdom amusement park, with no separate admission fee required for entry.
+Other additions for the 1992 season included a $2.6 million, 150-foot-tall Ferris wheel called the Giant Wheel.
+The following year, in 1993, a new water slide complex opened in Hurricane Bay, featuring four different slides.
+In 1994, the park opened Mile High Falls, which, upon its opening, was the world's tallest shoot the chute water ride.
 The children's roller coaster Roller Skater was also added that year.

-T2: Terror to the Second Power opened to the general public in April 1995.
-The ride is a Vekoma Suspended Looping Coaster, the coaster is 101-feet tall, 2,172 feet long, has five inversions, and a top speed of 49 mph.
-T2 was the first of its kind on the continent and the second only in the world, with the other being Condor at Walibi Holland in the Netherlands.
-That same year, Hellevator, a 177-foot-tall Intamin drop tower opened in October, just in time for the park's annual Halloween event, Halloscream.
-In 1996, the upcharge attraction, Top Eliminator Dragsters opened.
+A new roller coaster, T2: Terror to the Second Power, opened to the general public in April 1995.
+The ride is a Vekoma Suspended Looping Coaster (SLC), standing 101 feet (30.78 m) tall with 2,172 feet (662 m) of track, five inversions, and a top speed of 49 mph.
+T2 was the first of its kind in North America, and only the second in the world, the other being Condor at Walibi Holland in the Netherlands.
+That same year, Hellevator, a 177-foot-tall (53.95 m) Intamin drop tower opened in October, just in time for the park's annual Halloween event, Halloscream.
+In 1996, an upcharge attraction, Top Eliminator Dragsters, opened.

-The park made its most expensive investment yet with the addition of Chang in 1997, a $12 million stand up Bolliger & Mabillard coaster that set the world records for stand up coasters in height, drop, length, speed, and number of inversions.
-The coaster also included a vertical loop that was 121 feet tall, which was the tallest in the world.
-Thrill Karts (also known as Kingdom Go Carts) were also added this year, but were an upcharge attraction.
-Through the 1990–1998 seasons the park was considered as the fastest growing amusement park in North America.
-Park attendance had increased from 130,000 guests during the 1990 season, to 1.2 million guests during the 1997 season.
+The park made its most expensive investment yet with the addition of Chang in 1997, a $12 million stand up Bolliger & Mabillard coaster that (at the time) set the world-records for stand-up roller coasters in height, drop, length, speed, and amount of inversions.
+The coaster also included a vertical loop that was 121 feet tall, which was previously the tallest in the world.
+Thrill Karts (also known as Kingdom Go Carts) were also added in 1997 as an upcharge attraction.
+Through the 1990–1998 seasons, the park was considered one of the fastest-growing amusement parks in North America.
+Park attendance had increased from 130,000 guests, during the 1990 season, to 1.2 million guests over the 1997 season.